terwer/spring-vue-ssr/README.md

-Spring Boot Vue Example
+Spring Boot Vue Ssr
 ======================================

-A Vue.js version of this example ( https://github.com/winterbe/spring-react-example ).
+A Vue.js Server side rendering with Spring Boot using Java 8 Nashorn Script Engine.

-The `CommentBox` main view is isomorphic: HTML is initially rendered on the server with Nashorn by utilizing `renderToString`.
+Main view is isomorphic: HTML is initially rendered on the server with Nashorn by utilizing `renderToString`.
 All interactive DOM manipulations are handled by Vue.js directly in the browser.

 ### How to launch